 Where do VCs get their money from?
 Everyone knows that entrepreneurs who are doing a startup have to go to pitch venture capitalists.
 Yet, a lot of people don’t realize that VCs have to raise money, too.
 Many VC firms, especially the new ones, are always out pounding the pavement, taking meetings, pitching their fund.
 This is very similar to an entrepreneur who’s raising money.
-This article will explore where the VCs get their capital.
+This article will explore where the VCs get their capital (and note that venture debt lenders also likely get their capital from a similar set of sources).

 Endowments are typically the big private universities, although public university systems, like the University of California system, have a big endowment, as well.
 Yale, Harvard, MIT, Stanford, Northwestern, are some of the biggest endowments out there.